 Love and Affection

 Christmas presents are a time to surprise and delight those we love.
-We enjoy finding that perfect gift.
-Once wrapped and delivered, we watch the recipient's happy face as he or she unwraps it.
+People enjoy finding that perfect gift.
+Once wrapped and delivered, the giver watches the recipient's happy face as he or she unwraps it.

 There is also something special about children's anticipation and hope during this time of year.
 Little hands can barely stay away from the wrapped presents under the tree.
 Adults reflect back to their own childhood Christmases with nostalgia and fondness.